Millefiori Glass Pendants

 An Italian millefiori pendant necklace displays beautiful details made of glass that add a splash of colour to any outfit.
 They are loved by both adults and children and make a great addition to any jewelry collection.
 If you’re looking to buy a pendant online, this article explains the history and techniques used in glass cane production and where to buy these necklaces online.

-Millefiori is a glasswork technique which combines different coloured glass to make decorative, mosaic patterns.
-The name “millefiori” (1000 flowers) comes from the Italian “mille” (thousand) and “fiori” (flowers) and is usually made with Murano (ancient Venetian style) glass, hence the association of caned mosaic glassware being associated with Italy.
+Millefiori is a glasswork technique that combines different coloured glass to make decorative, mosaic patterns.
+The name “millefiori” (1000 flowers) comes from the Italian “mille” (thousand) and “fiori” (flowers) and is usually made with Murano (ancient Venetian style) glass, hence the association of caned mosaic glassware with Italy.

 Today, many factories in Italy, France and England manufacture millefiori pendants and beads.
 You might have seen them incorporated in glass paperweights, vases or made with polymer clay into bowls and candleholders.
 Glass millefiori is beautiful, ages well and is uplifting to look at.
 Children are especially fascinated by the beauty of the designs.

 The technique of caning involves fusing different coloured rods of glass together, then pulling the molten tube of glass at each end to lengthen the cane.
 When cooled, cross-sections of the cane are sliced into tablets, called “murrines."

 Murrines are applied and melted over a glass core to produce curved surfaces.
 In commercial production, murrines are melted in specially shaped molds.

 After cooling, murrines are polished to enhance their detailed beauty and may be drilled to add a hole for silver findings or cord.
 The technique of caning is used with all sorts of materials, the most popular being glass, polymer clay and other clays.

 Polymer clay is easier to manipulate to make canes than glass techniques—hence, expect to pay less for polymer clay pendants than for glass ones.